chris-hegarty/week1-homework/Instructions.md

 #### Menu:

 - There need to be three menu items with each one linking to the other two pages.
+  Note: links not rendering correctly.
+See screenshots.
 - The one for the page you're currently on should have a different color than the others and not link anywhere.
 - Both of the non-current links should change color when you hover over them.

 #### Footer:

-- The Footer should have your company information (can be filler or made up) and include an image.
+- The Footer should have your company information (can be filler or made up) and include an image.(DONE)
-- Styling should be however you see fit but there should be whitespace between the body content and the footer
+- Styling should be however you see fit but there should be whitespace between the body content and the footer (DONE)

 ## First Page

 The first page will be your "Main Page" and can be named however you see fit for the links going to it.
-The "Main Page" should be separated into two distinct sections and should be styled as follows.
+(DONE) The "Main Page" should be separated into two distinct sections and should be styled as follows.

-#### Main Section:
+#### Main Section: (DONE)

 - The main section should take up the majority of the page at larger resolutions (can be 60%-80% as you prefer)
 - At smaller resolutions it should take up the entire width of the page.